Chapter

 itself throughout life to accommodate our mental and physiological

-needs, so our genes are flexible in very similar ways.
-Our genes often
+needs, so our genes are doing the same things in very similar ways,

 need to trade positions along the DNA strand, controlled by epigenetic